ArhipovaDaria2212/CRUD_angular/README.md

 ## API Requests

 The API URL is taken from the crudcrud service and is updated every 24 hours.
 To get a new url, go to `https://crudcrud.com/`.
-Paste the new url in `crud\src\app\services\user.service.ts` into the url variable in the form `"(link)/user"`
+Paste the new url in `crud/src/app/services/user-service/user.service.ts` into the url variable in the form `"(link)/user"`

 ### Description of requests